CATEM1NAL/APyday-2/FAQ.md

 ## Is this multiplayer?
 Yes!
 Each player using their own YAML gives more freedom for people to choose their own item limits, but works best if everyone is using the same gameplay settings (run length/timer settings).
-This requires a bit more coordination pre-multiworld.
+This requires some coordination.

 Alternatively, same-slot coop works very well for syncs!
 Use a single YAML and have everyone connect to the same slot, and everyone will receive random items together.
-The safehouse checks are a bit weird with this setup, but I can look into syncing that.
+This simplifies the setup process but currently is a bit weird with safe house checks.

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.